 What is acne?

-The National Center for Biotechnology Information explains that acne can manifest as black and white comedones, nodules and cysts, papules, or pustules.
-These are more commonly referred to as whiteheads, blackheads, and pimples, and occur mainly on the face, chest, upper back, and shoulders.
+The National Center for Biotechnology Information explains that acne can manifest as whiteheads, blackheads, and pimples, that occur mainly on the face, chest, upper back, and shoulders.

-The main causes of acne include hair follicles being clogged by oil and dead skin cells, hormonal fluctuations that cause the sebaceous glands in the skin to produce excess oil, and bacteria.
+As stated earlier, acne is one of the most common skin conditions in the U.S., especially among adolescents.
+The main causes of acne include hormonal fluctuations that cause the sebaceous glands in the skin to produce excess oil, and/or the presence of bacteria.

 Types of acne

-Acne often falls into two categories: inflammatory or non-inflammatory.
+Acne often falls into two categories: non-inflammatory or inflammatory.
 Non-inflammatory acne occurs when oil clogs pores and creates whiteheads and blackheads.
-Inflammatory acne occurs when bacteria infects clogged pores, causing cystic acne, papules, and pustules.
+Inflammatory acne occurs when bacteria infect clogged pores causing papules (pimples that do not contain pus), pustules (pimples that do contain pus), and/or cysts (inflammatory nodules).

 The development of new treatments and research on acne is ever ongoing.
 Acne is a visible skin condition that often causes scarring and dark spots.
-Many people are affected psychologically by acne and can experience things like low self esteem.
-Doctors are always looking for new ways to treat acne to bring relief to those who live with it.
+Many people are affected psychologically by acne and experience symptoms like low self-esteem.
+Researchers are always looking for new ways to treat acne to bring relief to those who live with it, but the reality is that every management approach takes trial and error, as well as time.

-This guide explains the different types of acne treatments that a dermatologist may prescribe or recommend.
-These include but are not limited to: retinoids, antimicrobials, combination therapies, over-the-counter products, and antibiotics.
+This guide explains the different types of acne treatments that a healthcare provider may recommend or prescribe.
+These include over-the-counter products, topical prescription products, and some oral medication strategies.

 How is acne diagnosed?

-If over-the-counter medications have not helped after several months, or if acne worsens, it may be time to contact a skincare specialist.
-Your general care practitioner may diagnose and treat acne, then refer you to a dermatologist, especially if the initial prescriptions do not work.
+If over-the-counter medications have not helped after several months, or if acne worsens, it may be time to contact a healthcare provider.
+Your general care practitioner may diagnose and treat acne, then refer you to a dermatologist, especially if the initial recommendations do not work.

-The appearance of pustules, papules, or cysts often lead to a diagnosis.
-Lab tests are unnecessary for diagnosis.
-However, a doctor may occasionally swab or scrape a pustule or lesion to rule out infection.
+The appearance of papules (pimples that do not contain pus), pustules (pimples that do contain pus), or cysts often leads to a diagnosis.
+Lab tests are unnecessary for diagnosis, however, a healthcare provider may occasionally swab or scrape a pustule or lesion to rule out infection.

-A doctor may ask the following questions to help confirm a diagnosis:
+A healthcare provider may ask the following questions to help confirm a diagnosis:

 - When did you first start experiencing acne?